garyfleming/beyond-frameworks/kicking-away.md

 ---

-# What about retros?
+# Forget Sprints: Retrospect Sooner

+* Immediate Pain,
+* 3 Items,
+* Two Weeks.

 ^ You can still do retros on cadence if you want.
 I'd see inspecting and adapting on cadence as a minimum threshold.
+But when you have problems INSPECT AND ADAPT
+^ Have a 3 item or two week retrospective rule

 ---

-^^ TODO! more on cadence

-^ Continuous Delivery
+# Continuous Delivery Is Your Future

 ^^ We used to push to prod every 3-6-12 months.
 Awful weekends of releases.
 Usually not quite what anyone wanted.
 Slow feedback etc
 ^^  We can see that a world of continuous delivery is valuable.
 Indisputably so. ...
-Why? (feedback, time to market, etc) ^^ We know that it wasn't possible in a waterfall world.
-Those h
+Why? (feedback, time to market, etc) ^ If You don't, I will.
+Someone else will.
+And we'll eat your business model.

-^ Prefer dancing to sprinting
-^^ Sprinting is dysfunctional, bursty, tiring.
-Lockstep sync points, end of sprint ceremonies, management by sprint/velocity (bookkeeping approach),

-^ How do we actually do any of this?
-^^ Can't just kill suddenly change things.
-Can't say sprints are universally bad.
-Find value.
-Find dysfunction.

 ---